rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 The recommended method is the two tub system.
 Fill both containers with 91% Isopropyl Alcohol (IPA) or other solvents such as 95% Ethanol.
 Although not necessary, heating the first tub to around 45°C helps dissolve the resin faster.

 Drop the print into the first tub and swirl for several seconds.
 Use a soft brush on hard to reach parts, crevices, etc. Then dunk the part in the second tub of solvent and rinse clean.
-Do not leave your prints soaking too long in the tubs.
-Remove then dry thoroughly (blow-drying with compressed air works best) before UV curing.
+Do not leave your prints soaking too long in the tubs - only enough time to remove the excess resin.

+Lastly, remove the part and dry thoroughly before UV curing; pat-drying with a lint-free cloth followed by blow-drying with compressed air or a hairdryer works well.
+Whichever way you choose - ensure the part is dried thoroughly before UV curing; failure to do so can result in loss of definition, white powdery remains on the part, and flaking/scaling on surfaces.

 **What solvents should I use to clean my prints?**